delzac/cntkx/README.md

 ## News
 ***2019-01-16.***
+#### Added Gaussian Window Attention Model
+Gaussian window attention model was first introduced by Alex Graves in "Generating sequences with recurrent neural networks".

+It uses a mixture of gaussian windows to attend to portions of the sequence as oppose to the widely used attention model introduced in "Neural machine translation by jointly learning to align and translate" by Bahdanau, et al. that attends to the entire sequence all at once.

+Gaussian window attention is also directional in its attention on the context sequence.
+When modeling strongly ordered sequences, gaussian window attention will be a natural choice due to this inductive bias.

+    seq1 = C.Axis.new_unique_dynamic_axis('seq1')
+    seq2 = C.Axis.new_unique_dynamic_axis('seq2')

+    encoded = C.sequence.input_variable(30, sequence_axis=seq1)
+    query = C.sequence.input_variable(28, sequence_axis=seq2)

+    a = GaussianWindowAttention(10)(encoded, query)

+    assert a.shape == (30, )

+"Generating sequences with recurrent neural networks" can be found [here](https://arxiv.org/abs/1308.0850).
+"Neural machine translation by jointly learning to align and translate" can be found [here](https://arxiv.org/abs/1409.0473).

+***2019-01-16.***
 #### Added Spatial Pyramid Pooling layer
 Spatial pyramid pooling layer is a pooling layer than returns a fixed length representation regardless of the